pontus-vision/DynamoDb-LevelDown/README.md

 db.put('some key', 'some value', => err {
   // the DynamoDB object would now look like this:
   // {
-  //   hkey: 'hashKey',
+  //   '---hkey': 'hashKey',
-  //   rkey: 'some key',
+  //   '---rkey': 'some key',
-  //   value: 'some value'
   // }
-})
+});
 ```

 If you are fine with sharing capacity units across multiple database instances or applications, you can reuse a table by specifying the same table name, but different hash keys.

-## Table Creation ##
+## Table & Bucket Creation ##

 If the table doesn't exist, DynamoDBDOWN will try to create a table.
 You can specify the read/write throughput.
 If not specified, it will default to `1/1`.
 If the table already exists, the specified throughput will have no effect.
 Throughput can be changed for tables that already exist by using the DynamoDB API or the AWS Console.

+DynamoDBDOWN will also attempt to create an S3 bucket if it doesn't already exist.

 See [LevelUP options](https://github.com/level/levelup#options) for more information.